 Of course, the number of videos is limited the quality is so-so, and videos are mostly short, but if you’re looking for quick entertaining, why not?

 - Basically, everything listed above in the description.

-YouTube for gamers.
-Twitch is the world’s most popular and almost the only web platform for video game live streaming.
-The site’s engine is so advanced that it allows each registered user to create their own live broadcast with a unique design and presentation, but only if the stream is in accordance with the rule of solely gaming content, and if the user has decent Internet speed.
-At the moment, the content of the site consists entirely of Let’s Play videos, promotions of the video games by their developers, and ads of the games.
+The site’s engine is so advanced that it allows each registered user to create their own live broadcast with a unique design and presentation if they have decent Internet speed, OBS/XSplit streaming software and that’s about it.
+At the moment, the content of the site is mainly Let’s Play videos, promotions of the video games by their developers, and ads of the games.
 BTW exactly because of ads Twitch was caught up in a scandal last autumn.
 Twitch’s notoriety acquired mainly through the closest interaction and then competition with YouTube.